intel/llvm/sycl/doc/GlobalObjectsInRuntime.md

 ### Windows

-To identify shutdown moment on Windows DPC++ runtime uses default `DllMain` function with `DLL_PROCESS_DETACH` reason.
+To identify shutdown moment on Windows, DPC++ runtime uses default `DllMain` function with `DLL_PROCESS_DETACH` reason.
 This guarantees, that global objects deinitialization happens right before `sycl.dll` is unloaded from process address space.